Crownpeak/DXM-React-SDK/README.md

-    let isLoaded = CmsStaticPage.load(12345, useState, useEffect); // Or use CmsDynamicPage const cmsWrapper = "";           //insert Wrapper Name from data-cms-wrapper-name in HTML, or don't include property to accept defaults. const cmsUseTmf = false;         //set to true to create templates that use the Translation Model Framework. const cmsSuppressModel = false;  //set to true to suppress model and content folder creation when scaffolding. const cmsSuppressFolder = false; //set to true to suppress content folder creation when scaffolding.
+    let isLoaded = CmsStaticPage.load(12345, useState, useEffect); // Or use CmsDynamicPage const cmsWrapper = "";           //insert Wrapper Name from data-cms-wrapper-name in HTML, or don't include property to accept defaults. const cmsUseTmf = false;         //set to true to create templates that use the Translation Model Framework. const cmsUseMetadata = false;    //set to true to create templates that include the standard MetaData component. const cmsSuppressModel = false;  //set to true to suppress model and content folder creation when scaffolding. const cmsSuppressFolder = false; //set to true to suppress content folder creation when scaffolding.